CONSS: Contrastive Learning Approach for Semi-Supervised Seismic Facies Classification

-We sampled the training data in the same way on the SEAM AI survey as well as on the Netherlands F3 survey.
-First we sample seismic data slices (Fig.\ref{sample_data}) and corresponding label slices (Fig.\ref{sample_label}) uniformly at equal intervals along the inline direction, with the sampled label slices occupying only 1\% of all labels and the remaining labels used as the test set.
-Then we simulate incomplete labeled seismic data by randomly discarding a portion of the labeled data (Fig.\ref{sample_sparse_label}).
+The training data was sampled from the Netherlands F3 survey.
+Seismic data slices and corresponding label slices were uniformly sampled at equal intervals along the inline direction, with the sampled label slices accounting for only 1\% of whole 3D volume while the remaining labels were allocated to the test set.
+Baseline refers to fully supervised training, whereas SDA\cite{olsson2021classmix} \cite{french2019semi} strong data augmentation.
+The Adam optimizer was utilized with an initial learning rate of 0.0001, while the batch size was set to 2.
+The learning rate decayed to $\frac{1}{5}$ of the previous learning rate after 4 epochs.